coleifer/huey/docs/api.rst

     Applications will have **at least one** ``Invoker`` instance, as it is required by the :ref:`function decorators <function-decorators>`.
 Typically it should be instantiated along with the ``Queue``, or wherever you create your configuration.

+    :param queue: a Queue instance to use
+    :param result_store: a DataStore instance to use for storing task results and
+    :param task_store: a DataStore instance to use for persisting task schedules
+    :param always_eager: whether to run commands immediately

     Example: